anirul/CUDA_Crash_Course/README.md

 ## Slides

-Thre slides are on goolge slides but there will be a copy of the PDF here.
+The slides are on google slides but there will be a copy of the PDF here.

 ## Examples